MAIF/izanami/izanami-documentation/src/main/paradox/quickstart.md

 Go to http://localhost:9000

 First login!
-When you've just started the server, the login password is admin/admin123 (of course you can change it :) ) :
+When you've just started the server, the login / password is generated in the console (of course you can change it :) ) :

 <img src="img/quickstart/1-login.png" width="60%" />